0871 231 2000

 JD Williams & Company Ltd trading as N Brown is the Data Controller.
 This is the legal entity responsible for how your personal data is collected, stored and processed.

 When you share your personal information with us, you have a right to expect that information to be treated with total confidentiality.
 Therefore, it is our responsibility to manage your personal data that you provide to us with care and in accordance with all data protection legislation and industry best practice.

 It is your responsibility to ensure that your personal data provided to us is accurate and up to date.
 You can update your personal contact details, including email address and phone number, by visiting My Account online or, if you need to update any other personal details, by ringing our contact centre on 0345 071 9018.
 (Select option 1)

-Based on your marketing preferences, we use your email and home address to send you details of our latest products and promotions.
+Based on your marketing preferences, we use your email and home address to send you details of our latest products, services and promotions.
 We also use marketing Profiling techniques to determine what product offers may be of interest to you whether that be by email, telemarketing, direct mail or social media.
-For further information on how we use your personal data to keep you informed about our products and promotions and how you can change your marketing preferences, click the relevant sections below.
+For further information on how we use your personal data to keep you informed about our products, services and promotions and how you can change your marketing preferences, click the relevant sections below.

 We hold your personal data for the purposes of direct marketing to you for a period of two years from the date of your last purchase or transaction on your account.
 We will continue direct marketing to you after the two years have passed if you fall into any of the following categories:

 If you have only ever registered a cash account but never bought from us, we will stop marketing to you after a period of six months unless you ask to be contacted by updating your marketing preferences.